-To implement this necessary shift, we recommend a phased approach

-Redesign: Organizations must completely reimagine their approach to customer service by embracing a new paradigm where AI agents and humans collaborate to deliver seamless and effective customer experiences.
-To achieve this, organizations need to clearly define the roles of AI agents and humans, mapping the existing processes of the given scope Executive summary and delineating which ones will be handled by AI agents and which ones will be managed by humans, with the help of AI.
+To implement this necessary shift, we recommend a phased approach and delineating which ones will be handled by AI agents and which ones will be managed by humans, with the help of AI.
 The transformation of processes is essential, requiring a novel business process design focused on end-to-end customer experiences and process-as-a-service.
 Additionally, organizations must create strategies for managing and supporting teams that include both human colleagues and AI agents, ensuring seamless collaboration and enhancing human performance with Gen AI assistance.